-Renting has its fair share of pros and cons, but one of the most difficult parts to cope with is the visual aesthetics of most rentals.
+Renting has its fair share of pros and cons, but one of the most challenging aspects to cope with is the visual aesthetic of most rentals.
 It's not your forever home, so it doesn't make sense to cough up the big bucks on a property you don't own.
-Furthermore, we can't imagine your landlord would be very happy to discover the state of your apartment on move out day.
+Furthermore, we can't imagine your landlord would be very happy to discover the totally different state of your apartment on move-out day.

 As the name suggests, subway tile is just what you'd expect to find underground in a Manhattan subway station.
 Traditionally, it's a thin, low-fired, glazed, rectangular ceramic tile, that's installed in a staggered pattern.
 Since going mainstream, the subway tile trend now comes in a variety of materials, like glass, stone, and marble, among others, and colors, shapes, and sizes.